ASTRO’s MJ prepares to make solo debut with ‘Get Set Yo’

-Main vocalist MJ of K-pop boyband ASTRO is set to debut as a soloist.
+MJ, the main vocalist of K-pop boyband ASTRO, is set to debut as a soloist.

 - READ MORE: bugAboo: “We want to become somebody else’s role model someday, and inspire them to reach for their dreams”

-On October 26, the singer released a “happy virus” teaser schedule via Fantagio Music’s official Twitter account.
+On October 26, the singer released a “happy virus” teaser schedule via his label’s Fantagio Music’s official Twitter account.
 MJ’s forthcoming debut single ‘Get Set Yo’ is due out on November 3 KST.

 The teaser gif features a cartoon delivery truck leaving packages on a winding road, with each package representing a date in the singer’s release schedule.
 MJ will be sharing concept photos daily between October 27 and 30, before unveiling music video teasers in the two days prior to the song’s release.